Travel over by boat from Penzance Photo: S Hughes

 Getting to the Isles of Scilly is easier than you might think...

-Getting to the Scillies is all part of the adventure!
-There can't be many places in the UK where you can arrive in practically your own private plane - Twin Otters have just 19 seats while the Islanders have only 8!
-Flights to St Mary's take just 15 minutes from Land's End, 30 minutes from Newquay Airport or 1 hour from Exeter Airport.
+Getting to Scilly is all part of the adventure!
+There can't be many places in the UK where you can arrive in practically your own private plane - the Twin Otters have just 19 seats!
+Flights to St Mary's take just 20 minutes from Land's End, 30 minutes from Newquay Airport or 1 hour from Exeter Airport.
 A shuttle bus operates between Penzance Rail Station and Land's End Airport.
 Flights operate Monday - Saturday.

 Sailing over on the Scillonian III introduces you to the gentle pace of Scilly life as soon as you board.
 The 2 and 3/4 hour journey takes in coastal Cornish villages and the Minack Theatre, and you may well be accompanied by a pod of dolphins!
 The Scillonian III sails Monday - Saturday from March - November (and also on Sundays in high season).
 Generally the ship leaves Penzance at 9.15am, arriving in St Mary's just before noon, and leaves St Mary's at 4.30pm arriving back in Penzance at approximately 7.00pm.
 Sometimes these sailing times will be adjusted due to tides.
 Scilly Parking offers secure car parking - passengers are taken to Penzance Quay with their luggage and are collected when they return from holiday (overnight accommodation is also available).

 Sometimes, being a group of islands means our weather can be a little changeable, and occasionally high winds or low visibility might cause disruptions.
-Isles of Scilly Travel will contact you if necessary, and Amy can advise you if you have any concerns.
+Your travel provider will contact you if necessary, and Amy can try and advise you if you have any concerns.

 First Great Western trains offer a combined ticket for rail travel from selected stations plus travel on the Scillonian III or Skybus from Land's End.